feateq/feateq.github.io/pages/documentation.md

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }

 ## Style your content with   {#styling}

-Feeling Responsive offers lots of possibilities to style your articles.
-You can style your content in different ways.
+Feeling Responsive offers different options to style your article content.
 There are elements like subheadlines, feature images, header images, homepage images, meta data like categories and tags and many more.

 ### subheadlines